Leafwing-Studios/fop-rules/docs/character-options/species/awakened.md

 <div class="inline-box">

-**Desperate (arms, advanced, 1):** While on Death's Door, your attacks are automatically criticals if they hit.
+**Desperate (arms, advanced, 1):** While at death's door, your attacks are automatically criticals if they hit.

 </div>